 Our website uses analytics software.
 This helps us know how many visitors come to our site and which pages on our site are the most popular.
 The analtyics software is totally anonymous.
 It simply helps us see how popular our site is overall and which pages on our site are the most visited.

 Orders are shipped nationwide from our warehouse in Salt Lake City, UT by UPS Ground.
 Orders placed before 1:00 pm Mountain Standard time M-F will typically leave our warehouse the same day.
 Orders received after 1:00 pm will leave our warehouse the next business day.
 Orders received on weekends or major holidays will go out the next business day.

 UPS Ground typically has the following shipping times:

 - West Coast and Mountain West: 2 business days

 - Further East, states like Ohio and Kentucky: 4 business days

 - East Coast: 5 business days

-We get discounted shipping rates from FedEx and UPS.
-We pass these savings directly on to you.
+We get discounted shipping rates from UPS and we pass these savings directly on to you.
 How much the shipping will cost to your address depends on several factors: